avijitliberty/honeycomb/content/cheatsheets/github/gitflow.md

 ### Overview

-For managing the release strategy in Git for my projects I'm planning on using a slightly modified version of a Gitflow workflow.
-If you're not familiar there's a lot of info online documenting this pattern, and Atlassian has a nice write-up on their site.
+For managing the release strategy in Git for the enterprise we plan on using a slightly modified version of a Gitflow workflow.
+If you're not familiar there's a lot of info online documenting this pattern, and [Atlassian](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) has a nice write-up on their site.
 By applying this workflow we hope to be able to maintain stable branches to run builds and deploys from, provide useful checkpoints to serve as a natural code review, and allow easier merges that are tied more directly to the individual delivering conflicting code.

 The pattern breaks down into two main groups of branches: